donquixote/psr-4/psr-4.md

 Specification
 =============

-1. A class MUST be "under" a namespace with a depth of one.
+1. A class MUST be "under" a namespace with a depth of one (or more).

-2. A class SHOULD be "under" a namespace with a depth of two.
+2. A class SHOULD be "under" a namespace with a depth of two (or more).

 3. A class SHOULD be defined in or made available through a class file.